 As mentioned we had some issues with setting up the SuperTrader account.
 I found the support we received via e-mail and from our account manager very good.
 Unfortunately, the support from the callback feature can only be described as incompetent and useless (“Stating a problem does not resolve the problem.”).
 Their response seemed to be scripted so better use e-mail or your account manager.
 FAQs and help guides are available and their “FxPro SuperTrader User Guide .pdf” is probably the most detailed and useful we’ve seen among the social trading platforms.
 The lack of a demo account, on the other hand, is disappointing since it’s always nicer if you can try something before you invest “real” hard cash.
 You can, however, start small-ish from $500.

-“Social Trading” covers everything from sharing trade ideas with others to automatically copying trades from others.
-FxPro SuperTrader has approached this from the latter perspective, and there are very limited social interaction features offered.
+“Social Trading” covers everything from sharing trade ideas with others to automatically copying trades from others without having to do any technical analysis.
+FxPro SuperTrader has approached this from the latter perspective, and there are very limited social interaction features offered on desktop or mobile aps.
 Leaders can amend their descriptions (though we’ve not seen any of them do this regularly), and that’s all.
 Personally, we sometimes like updates from the traders we copy since it provides some further inside into their trading behaviour.
 However as long as the quality of the traders is good, this a more a nice to have in our opinion.

 Until June 2015, investors were also able to rate the strategies they followed.
 In our opinion ratings were a good addition since it provided feedback from real customers who were copying or copied the strategy with “real” money.
 Hence it’s a slight disappointment that the ratings got removed.

 - All leaders trade from real money accounts